Skip to content

 You can register for the capstone once you complete 36 credits, and you work independently to complete the project within a semester time frame.
 The capstone can be, and often is, completed at a distance.

-To begin the capstone approval process, you schedule an appointment with your research advisor, June Erlick, (jerlick@fas.harvard.edu), to discuss your capstone ideas.
+To begin the capstone approval process, you schedule an appointment with your capstone advisor, June Erlick, (jErlick@fas.Harvard.edu), to discuss your capstone ideas.

 While every effort is made to support your capstone interest, guidance is not available for all possible projects.
 Therefore, revisions or a change of capstone topic may be necessary before it is approved.
 As in all traditional journalism, projects must take a fair and balanced view by bringing in differing points of view.
 Projects should not be one-sided or take an advocacy stance.

 Once a topic is approved, you submit the first draft of your capstone proposal.
-(Visit the Guide to the ALM Capstone Project website to read the specific guidelines for Crafting the Capstone Proposal).
-Ms. Erlick supports you through the fine tuning of the proposal and works with the Journalism program office to identify a capstone director.
+(See the Journalism Capstone Project, Crafting the Capstone Proposal form to read the specific guidelines for crafting the capstone proposal.)
+Ms. Erlick supports you through the fine-tuning of the proposal and works with the Journalism program office to identify a capstone director.
 Once approved, capstone topics cannot be changed.
 In the unlikely event that you cannot continue with the project as approved, you must request and receive written permission to pursue a new topic from Ms. Erlick.

 You are expected to work independently on your project with support and direction from the director.
 The capstone director will meet with you several times over the semester to answer questions, discuss your progress, read drafts, and offer feedback.
 The director also grades the final project.